Arabic grammar: Cardinal numerals

 The numerals 1 and 2 are adjectives.
 Thus they follow the noun and agree with gender.

 Numerals 3–10 have a peculiar rule of agreement known as polarity: A feminine referrer agrees with a numeral in masculine gender and vice versa, e.g. thalāthu fatayātin (ثَلَاثُ فَتَيَاتٍ) "three girls".
 The noun counted takes indefinite genitive plural (as the attribute in a genitive construct).

 Numerals 11 and 13–19 are indeclinable for case, perpetually in the accusative.
+The form is always that of the construct state, whether preceded by a definite article or not: ithnatā ‘ašarata laylatan "twelve nights", al-ithnatā ‘ašarata laylatan "the twelve nights".
 Numbers 11 and 12 show gender agreement in the ones, and 13–19 show polarity in the ones.
-Number 12 also shows case agreement, reminiscent of the dual.
+Number 12 also shows case agreement in the units.
 The gender of عَشَر in numbers 11–19 agrees with the counted noun (unlike the standalone numeral 10 which shows polarity).
 The counted noun takes indefinite accusative singular.

 Unitary numbers from 20 on (i.e. 20, 30, ...
 90, 100, 1000, 1000000, etc.) behave entirely as nouns, showing the case required by the surrounding syntax, no gender agreement, and a following noun in a fixed case.
 20 through 90 require their noun to be in the accusative singular; 100 and up require the genitive singular.
 The unitary numbers themselves decline in various fashions: